The Life You Can Save: The psychology of giving (or not giving)

 Singer says that citizens of richer nations do not donate as much as they could.
 The author says the reasons are not philosophical, but due to psychological considerations including cognitive dissonance, diffusion of responsibility and the evolutionary history of human ancestors.
 For instance, according to Singer, cognitive dissonance theory predicts that humans are rationalizing creatures, making it difficult to change their minds on topics (e.g. charity) that cause any anxiety—unless they are highly motivated to bear it during long contemplation.

 Singer contends that humans are highly capable of establishing social circles where giving is the norm, and he offers Bill Gates's Giving Pledge as an example.
 Singer expresses the hope that an entire culture of giving can develop, allowing individuals to fully admit to themselves how selfish certain individuals have become with their money.
 The author compares individuals like Paul Farmer (a physician that the author describes as making many sacrifices) with billionaire Paul Allen (who, Singer says, spent $200 million to build the Octopus—a 413-foot personal yacht that requires a crew of sixty).

-The actual state of foreign aid today
+The state of foreign aid today

 Singer says there is a common misconception that all charities are inefficient or corrupt.
 He endorses GiveWell, a charity evaluator, as a way to identify the most reliable, effective charities.
 Singer then describes some common causes of death and suffering in poor countries along with the costs of their solutions.
 The author uses the example of $5 nets that can protect children from catching malaria from mosquitos during the night.
 Singer emphasizes that there are many costs involved with putting these solutions into practice.
 He refers to charity estimates that roughly $1000 can save a human life (As of 2013, GiveWell's top charity, Against Malaria Foundation, is estimated to save one life roughly every $2300 donated.)